 An introduction to the nature and use of audiovisual materials.
-Classroom experiences place emphasis on the creation of instructional materials and the use of ready-made materials.
-Students will become more knowledgeable in operating the following: tape recorder, filmstrip, slide, opaque, overhead, and movie projectors.
+Classroom experiences $place\ emphasis\ on\ the\ creation\ of\ instructional\ materials\ and\ the\ use\ of\ ready-made\ materials.$ Students will become more knowledgeable in operating the following: tape recorder, filmstrip, slide, opaque, overhead, and movie projectors.

-T-EDU 124 INTRODUCTION TO EARLY CHILDHOOD

-EDUCATION

-The course is designed to familiarize the student with the early childhood education environment.
-Planning, personnel, and types of programs are emphasized.
 Prerequisite: none

+T-EDU 124 INTRODUCTION TO EARLY CHILDHOOD EDUCATION

+This course is designed to familiarize the student with the foundations of early childhood education.
+Historical traditions, types of programs, program education, and personnel are emphasized.